Mikroways/mw_application/README.md

   dump hash as YAML file
 - `before_migrate` -  Proc with custom code to be used as callback to `deploy_revision` resource.
 This callback can use a custom helper named `application_resource` that will return current resource, this is an application resource or a custom subclass of it.
 Inside this Proc, other helpers provided by deploy resource are available as `new_resource`, `shared_path` and `release_path`
+- `before_restart` -  Proc with custom code to be used as callback to `deploy_revision` resource.
+This callback can use a custom helper named `application_resource` as explained for `before_migrate`
 - `environment`: environment variables specified as hash of key values.
 Defaults to nil
 - `migration_command`: string with command to be run.
 Default nil.
 Command will